La protesta

 On invitation.
 See published edition, above.

-References: Exposición de Homenaje 397?, Méndez INBA 7.
+Principal references: Exposición de Homenaje 397?, Méndez INBA 7

 Commentary: This print uses the expressionistic representations of bodies and faces to portray the drama of domination and resistance.
 In La protesta (The Protest), a gigantic figure rises out of a crowd of protesters, his face contorted with emotion and his upraised fist clenched.
 In the foreground a man with a whip beats a naked man, who crawls toward the mass of people in the background.
 The giant man points an accusatory finger toward the tormentor and victim.
 The print suggests the influence of Belgian artist Frans Masereel, whose work Méndez admired.
 Masereel often depicted giant, solitary figures emerging from crowds.
 The print also reflects the influence of José Clemente Orozco, with its twisted, abject and almost faceless figures.
 (Deborah Caplow)